anonymousdsr/SPFNet/README.md

 ## Datasets

-Since the large size of the NYU-v2 and RGB-D-D datasets, we have only uploaded the Lu and Middlebury datasets, which can be found <a href="https://anonymous.4open.science/r/SPFNet/">here</a>.
+Since the large size of the NYU-v2 and RGB-D-D datasets, we have only uploaded the Lu and Middlebury datasets, which can be found  in the ``dataset``.

 ## Models

-All pretrained models can be found <a href="https://anonymous.4open.science/r/SPFNet/">here</a>.
+All pretrained models can be found in the ``models.zip``.